Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Alloy Steel

-These are steels with additional alloying elements such as chromium, vanadium, phosphorus, and silicon.
-Each element enhances different properties of steel, such as strength, hardness, and machinability.
+Alloy steels contain additional elements like chromium, vanadium, phosphorus, and silicon.
+Each of these elements enhances specific properties of the steel, such as increased strength, hardness, and machinability.
+These alloying elements help tailor the steel's characteristics to meet the demands of various applications.

 Chromium-Vanadium Valve Spring Steel (ASTM A232): Chromium-vanadium steel alloys have the highest quality among the alloy steels in terms of valve spring applications.
 These are available as annealed, cold-drawn, or oil-tempered wires.
 Springs made from these alloys are used in high fatigue, high shock loadings.
 Their service temperatures are higher than high-carbon valve springs.